MTG/Jingju-Scores-Analysis/Jingju-Tones-Analysis/README.md

 # Jingju Tones Analysis

 **Jingju Tones Analysis** is a collection of tools for extracting statistical information about the relationship between linguistic tones and melody from machine readable jingju music scores, having the melodic line as basic analysis unit.
-It is tailored to be used with the [**Jingju Music Scores Collection** (**JMSC**)](https://doi.org/10.5281/zenodo.1285612), and for the research purposes of the PhD thesis *The musical dimension of
+It is tailored to be used with the [**Jingju Music Scores Collection**](https://doi.org/10.5281/zenodo.1285612) (**JMSC**), and for the research purposes of the PhD thesis *The musical dimension of
-Chinese traditional theatre: An analysis from computer aided musicology* (Caro 2018, see below).
+Chinese traditional theatre: An analysis from computer aided musicology* (Caro 2018).
 The code computes information for two relationship types:
 - syllabic contour, and
 - pairwise relationship, both considering the first note of two consecutive syllables (first-first pairwise relationship), or the last note and the first note of two consecutive syllables (last-first pairwise relationship).

 The results are returned in the form of tables.
-Each of these relationship types can be computed for any combination of the jingju music elements covered by the **JMSC**.
+Each of these relationship types can be computed for any combination of the jingju music system elements covered by the **JMSC**.
 The instances of these elements that can be input as parameters to the functions included in the code are the following ones (as they should be written when calling a function):
 - role type: `laosheng`, `dan`
 - *shengqaing*: `erhuang`, `xipi`
 - *banshi*: `manban`, `sanyan`, `zhongsanyan`, `kuaisanyan`, `yuanban`, `erliu`, `liushui`, `kuaiban`